Snowmobiling Areas in Chugach State Park

 Chugach State Park contains 6 Snowmobile areas located throughout the park.
 Snowmobile access will be posted open when the Director of Alaska State Parks has determined that there is adequate snow depth to protect underlying land and vegetation.

 When snowmobiling in the park make sure that you understand where the boundaries are.
 Full legal text is provided with links below.
 Comply with all signage in area.
 Citations will be issued for violations.
 11 AAC 20.040

-You can find out if an area is open by calling the 24-hour recorded message at 269-8400 extension 1 or check the Chugach Snow Report.
+You can find out if an area is open by calling the 24-hour recorded message at 269-8400 extension 1.

 All snow machines operating on public lands must be registered with the Division of Motor Vehicles and display a valid registration decal.
 Contact the DMV for further information.
 Snowmobile registration fees paid to the State fund the Snowmobile Trail Grant Program.
 These grants are awarded to develop and maintain public snowmobile trails and related facilities and for safety, education, and trail signing projects.